-He regularly acts as an assessor for architectural competitions and awards, most recently for the RAIC International Prize and sits on the Design Review Panel for Places Matter! and formerly for CABE.
+He regularly acts as an assessor for architectural competitions and awards, most recently for the RAIC International Prize and sits on the Design Review Panel for Places Matter!

-He was awarded an MBE for services to architecture in the Queens Birthday Honours List, 1998.
+Stephen was awarded an MBE for services to architecture in the Queen’s Birthday Honours List, 1998.

 He received an honorary doctorate in 2006 from the Manchester Metropolitan University for his regional, national and international contribution to architecture and a honorary fellowship from the University of Central Lancashire in 2013 and won the Roses Design Award of ‘Architect of the Year’ in the same year.